Vandivier/ladderly-slides/README.md

 1. ease of entry: no degree needed, just have a github portfolio!
 2. top salary, many job opportunities, even compared to other tech roles
 3. logrocket podcast
 4. jason lengstorf
-5.

-## Comparing Colleges, Bootcamps, Coaches, and Self-Teaching

-in common: employers see tech skills

--   employers see soft skill deficit
--   some learning providers are just bad

-differences:

-1. college has a long learning horizon (5 year average), lower educational spend ROI, higher cost, debt load
-   a. however, it's kind of changing Guild Education partners with Walmart, Target, Amazon, and others...to offer totally free college to all associates, even part-time
-   b. but it does help
-2. bootcamps are fast, cheaper
-   a.
-1-size-fits-all-pace
-   b. teachers and career services are often non-senior dev quality themselves
-3. self-teaching can be great, but you need to be smart and self-driven (not many are)
-   a. you can get stuck in tutorial hell
-   b. you can miss major concepts without realizing it and end up taking even longer to land your first job
-   c. can be free out-of-pocket, but don't ignore time costs!
-4. coaching costs money
-   a. can do deferred payment
-   b. can tailor learning to your speed: faster, slower
-   c. can supplement with coaching, it doesn't have to be by itself

-ladderly plug: focus on skills and job search techniques not taught elsewhere! focus on tech skills in highest salary and employability: (namely React.js)

-related literature:

-1. Hirability and Educational Prestige, https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3835966
-2. Conformity and Soft Skills as Determinants of Alternatively Credentialed Non-College Graduate Hireability, https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3829269

-\*\*\*\* understanding community resources (for http://ladderly.io/)

-1. Free Office Hours (regular and ad hoc) regularly at 7 PM ET on Saturday - ask anything coding related
-2. Ladderly Discord
-3. YouTube, TikTok, and Twitter - social networking
-    1. YouTube streams
-    2. TikTok has #devcrew and tons of free content on my page @johnvandiver
-    3. Twitter Spaces (ad hoc basis currently) get notified of ad hoc streams @johnvandivier

 ---